 - Passed the Doctoral Qualifying Examination.

-- Secured members for their dissertation committee who are willing and eligible to provide mentorship and evaluate the dissertation.
-The committee will be proposed on the Candidacy Application, and reviewed for eligibility by Graduate Studies.
+- Secured dissertation committee members who will provide mentorship and evaluate the dissertation.
+The committee is proposed through the Candidacy Application, and reviewed for eligibility by Graduate Studies.

 Doctoral Candidacy Plans

 Each doctoral degree program votes on and is approved to offer one of the three doctoral candidacy plans (Plan A, B, or C).
 Students may only use the candidacy plan approved for their program.
 The committee configuration and final requirements prior vary by plan.
 Ask your Graduate Coordinator which candidacy plan is used by your program, or check your Program Page.

 Plan A, B, and C regulations are located in Academic Senate DDR 520(c).

 - • Requires a minimum of three reading members and two additional members designated 'Final Exam Only'.

 - Programs may set higher member requirements in their degree requirements.

 - 'Final Exam Only' members do not sign the dissertation title page.

 • This committee will be designated as the Dissertation Committee and Final Examination Committee and the chair of this committee will be the candidate’s major professor.